howard8888/workspace/README.md

+### Q&A to help you learn this section

+Q: Why does the banner show a full filesystem path to cca8_run.py?
+A: To make it obvious which file you actually launched (and from where).
+This avoids confusion if you have multiple checkouts or stale copies; you can confirm you’re running the expected entry point.

+Q: What is the practical use of the OS/flags line (win32, --help, etc.)?
+A: It reminds you that (1) you’re on a particular platform (Windows/macOS/Linux), which may affect file paths and HAL support, and (2) you can always run --help, --about, or --preflight from the CLI instead of entering the menu.

+Q: What does “HAL (hardware abstraction layer) setting: off” actually mean?
+A: It means the simulation is currently running headless: policies and WorldGraph are active, but no physical robot or real sensors are connected.
+When HAL is ON with a body profile, controller outputs can be forwarded to hardware via the HAL.

 # Profiles (1–7): overview and implementation notes

 This section documents what each profile intends to represent and how the current runner implements it.
 Items 2–7 are demonstration stubs that explain the idea, print a short trace, and then fall back to the Mountain Goat profile so today’s simulation continues unchanged.